 While I’m passionate about the future of work and mobile productivity, I left the tech industry in 2020 to pursue my other lifelong passion in urban planning, where I have much more to learn and new ways to grow.
 I’ve been involved with nonprofits such as SPUR, SF Transit Riders, and Seamless Bay Area for years, but now I’m taking this hobby to the next level.

 Brisk mobility largely defined my style as a product manager in tech, and I anticipate this is an element I will carry with me as I enter this new field.
 I look forward to documenting the journey here and invite you to connect and offer any advice or suggestions along the way!

 Send a message

-- Memo: Regional Transport 1Part of a series of “reading memos” that offer a brief summary of interesting academic content along with my personal reflections.
-This one covers Chapters 1 and 3 of Giuliano & Hanson’s The Geography of Urban Transportation.
+- Memo: Regional Transport 4Part of a series of “reading memos” that offer a brief summary of interesting academic content along with my personal reflections.
+This one covers Chapter 9 (Land Use Impacts of Transportation Investments) of Giuliano & Hanson’s The Geography of Urban Transportation.

 - A Tale of Two StreetsAn analysis of the urban design qualities of two streets, based on the works of Allan B. Jacobs, Jan Gehl, Edmund Bacon, and Kevin Lynch.
 Collins Street, Melbourne Collins Street is a major commercial thoroughfare in the heart of Melbourne’s Central Business District (CBD).
 This street incorporates all of Allan Jacobs’ “requirements for great streets” … Continue reading A Tale of Two Streets